UTEP vs. Old Dominion NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UTEP and its opponents have scored at least 48.5 points -- this matchup's over/under -- only one time this year.
+- UTEP has combined with its opponents to score more than 48.5 points only one time this season.

-- Old Dominion's games have gone over 48.5 points in all four opportunities this season.
+- Old Dominion and its opponents have combined to score more than 48.5 points in all four games this season.

-- The combined points per game average of the two teams, 52.3, is 3.8 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 52.3, is 3.8 points greater than Saturday's over/under.

-- This contest's over/under is 8.3 points under the 56.8 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 56.8 points per game, 8.3 more than this contest's over/under.

 - The Miners and their opponents have scored an average of 55.7 points per game in 2021, 7.2 more than Saturday's total.

-- The 48.5-point over/under for this game is 7.0 points below the 55.5 points per game average total in Monarchs games this season.
+- The 55.5 PPG average total in Monarchs games this season is 7.0 points more than this game's over/under.

 UTEP Stats and Trends

-- The Miners have turned the ball over 10 times this season, seven more turnovers than the Monarchs have forced (3).
+- The Miners have turned the ball over seven more times (10 total) than the Monarchs have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.